Saddek/savvy/src/static/project/README.md

                                                            ./"
                                                           ~`

-Made with ♡ and ☠ using Savvy: An MVP framework for HTML5 applications on mobile, tablet and smart TV.
+Made with ♡ using Savvy: An MVP framework for HTML5 applications on mobile, tablet and smart TV.

 For documentation visit: https://github.com/nth-iteration/savvy/wiki